npackd/npackd-cpp/exeproxy/README.txt

 In order to change the target executable resource entry you could start the EXE Proxy with the parameter "exe-proxy-copy":

-exe-proxy.exe exe-proxy-copy <output file name> <target executable name>
+exeproxy.exe exe-proxy-copy <output file name> <target executable name>

 The second parameter should be the name of the output exe file where a copy of the EXE Proxy will be stored.
 The third parameter should either contain an